microsoft/autogen/python/docs/src/core-concepts/ai-agents.md

 ### Tool-Equipped Agent

-AGNext does not prescribe a specific way to use tools with agents, and you can use tools in any way that makes sense for your application.
+To use tools with an agent, you can use {py:class}`agnext.components.tool_agent.ToolAgent`, either by subclassing it or by using it in a composition pattern.
-Here is an example agent class that shows one possible way to use tools with agents.
+Here is an example tool-equipped agent that subclasses {py:class}~`agnext.components.tool_agent.ToolAgent` and executes its tools by sending direct messages to itself.

 ```python
 import json